kayaei/pands-project/README.md

 print(f["species"].value_counts()) # row count in each species
 ```

-The above python script will give a quick snapshot of the following charecteristics of the Iris dataset;
+The above python script will give a quick snapshot of the following characteristics of the Iris dataset;

 ##### i.
 Info